hpc/mpifileutils/README.md

 Documentation is available on [ReadTheDocs](http://mpifileutils.readthedocs.io).

+## DAOS Support

+mpiFileUtils supports a DAOS backend for dcp.
+Details and usage examples are provided in [DAOS Support](DAOS-Support.md).

 ## Contributors
 We welcome contributions to the project.
 For details on how to help, see our [Contributor Guide](.github/CONTRIBUTING.md)